ShortcutBreaker: Low-Rank Noisy Bottleneck and Frequency Filtering Block for Multi-Class Unsupervised Anomaly Detection: Experiments

 \subsection{Experimental Setting}

-\paragraph{Datasets} We evaluated our method on four well-established datasets, including three for industrial scenarios: \textbf{MVTec-AD}~\citep{bergmann2019mvtec}, \textbf{ViSA}~\citep{zou2022spot}, \textbf{Real-IAD}~\citep{wang2024real}, and one for medical scenario: \textbf{Universal Medical}~\citep{he2024diffusion, he2024mambaad, zhang2023exploring, zhang2024invad}. \textbf{MVTec-AD} comprises 15 object categories, with 3,629 normal images in the training set and 498 normal images alongside 1,982 anomalous samples in the test set. \textbf{ViSA} contains 12 categories, providing 8,659 normal training images and a test set with 962 normal images and 1,200 anomalous cases. \textbf{Real-IAD}, the largest industrial benchmark, includes 30 diverse objects, utilizing 36,645 normal images for training and 63,256 normal images combined with 51,329 anomalous instances for testing. \textbf{Universal Medical} consists of 13,339 normal cases for training, with a test set containing 2,514 normal cases and 4,499 abnormal cases.
+\textbf{Datasets} We evaluated our method on four well-established datasets, including three for industrial scenarios: \textbf{MVTec-AD}~\citep{bergmann2019mvtec}, \textbf{ViSA}~\citep{zou2022spot}, \textbf{Real-IAD}~\citep{wang2024real}, and one for medical scenario: \textbf{Universal Medical}~\citep{he2024diffusion, he2024mambaad, zhang2023exploring, zhang2024invad}. \textbf{MVTec-AD} comprises 15 object categories, with 3,629 normal images in the training set and 498 normal images alongside 1,982 anomalous samples in the test set. \textbf{ViSA} contains 12 categories, providing 8,659 normal training images and a test set with 962 normal images and 1,200 anomalous cases. \textbf{Real-IAD}, the largest industrial benchmark, includes 30 diverse objects, utilizing 36,645 normal images for training and 63,256 normal images combined with 51,329 anomalous instances for testing. \textbf{Universal Medical} consists of 13,339 normal cases for training, with a test set containing 2,514 normal cases and 4,499 abnormal cases.
 This dataset spans three medical imaging modalities: Brain MRI, Liver CT, and Retinal CT scans.
-All datasets include both image-level and pixel-level labels. \paragraph{Metrics} For evaluation metrics, we followed protocols from~\citep{zhang2023exploring, he2024mambaad, guo2025dinomaly}, adopting four metrics: Area Under the Receiver Operating Curve (AUC), F1-max score, average precision (AP) for both image-level detection and pixel-level localization tasks, and Area Under the Per-Region-Overlap (AUPRO) to further evaluate the localization task. \paragraph{Implementation details} In our experiments, the encoder is initialized with DINO pre-trained weights~\citep{darcet2023vision} and kept frozen during training.
-Images are resized to 512×512 and then center-cropped to 448×448.
+All datasets include both image-level and pixel-level labels. \textbf{Metrics} For evaluation metrics, we followed protocols from~\citep{zhang2023exploring, he2024mambaad, guo2025dinomaly}, adopting four metrics: Area Under the Receiver Operating Curve (AUC), F1-max score, average precision (AP) for both image-level detection and pixel-level localization tasks, and Area Under the Per-Region-Overlap (AUPRO) to further evaluate the localization task. \textbf{Implementation details} In our experiments, the encoder is initialized with DINO pre-trained weights~\citep{darcet2023vision} and kept frozen during training.
+Images are resized to 448×448 and then center-cropped to 392×392.
 We use a stable variant of the AdamW optimizer~\citep{wortsman2023stable} incorporating the AMSGrad algorithm~\citep{reddi2019convergence}, with a batch size of 32.
-Training iterations are set to 20,000 for MVTec-AD and ViSA, 25,000 for Universal Medical, and 50,000 for the largest dataset, Real-IAD.
+Training iterations are set to 20,000 for all four datasets.
 The learning rate is initialized to 2e-3 and gradually reduced to 2e-4 via a Cosine Annealing schedule with a warm-start scheme~\citep{loshchilov2016sgdr}.
 The model is optimized using the global hard-mining loss~\citep{guo2025dinomaly}.
-In LRNB, we set the noise rate to 0.1, and set the number of LRNB layers to 2 for MVTec-AD and ViSA, and 3 for Universal Medical and Real-IAD.
+In LRNB, we set the noise rate to 0.4 and the $r$ to 4.
+Similar to Dinomaly, set the number of LRNB layers to 1 for MVTec-AD and ViSA datasets, and 2 for more complex Universal Medical and Real-IAD datasets.